-And much like the minor pentatonic scale, this one's first pattern lets you easily locate your lowest root note on the low E string.
-So once you have the C major scale pattern down, you can use these movable shapes to play the G major scale, E major scale, etc. For a helpful intro to the CAGED system, check out this interesting video.
+And much like the minor pentatonic scale, this one’s first pattern lets you easily locate your lowest root note on the low E string.
+So once you have the C major scale pattern down, you can use these movable shapes to play the G major scale, E major scale, etc. Check out this interesting video for a helpful intro to the CAGED system.

 6. Major Scale Patterns and Root Notes

 If you’re fairly new to scale patterns in general and have just looked at the major scale pattern, you might feel overwhelmed at first.
 Each box pattern has so many notes that listing them individually would be confusing.
 So instead, we will focus on the root notes for each C major scale pattern.
 To see scale diagrams of the patterns, check out our detailed articles on D Major and E Major scales.